top of page

 Again generally no. Most structures are very heavy and not likely to blow over or move and I brace them strongly enough that the don't really wobble.
 Sometimes it is advisable to place the legs on slabs, or in fence posts holders, if the area is prone to standing water, in order to keep the feet from rotting.
 Concreting is an option if you want extra stability, although it adds to the cost.
 Another option is fence post holders with spikes, which also provide greater stability.

 I am insured with Public Liability Insurance, and safety and quality are, of course, my absolute priority.
-Once your structure is complete, I ask the customer to test and check it thoroughly, and once they are happy with it, to sign a liability waiver, since kids are liable to take risks with their personal safety.
-This keeps my insurance costs down, and consequentially the cost to the customer is kept as low as possible.
-However, should anything become loose or unsafe within the first three months, I will happily come and fix it free of charge.
-The happiness and safety of the customer is paramount to me.
+Once your structure is complete, I ask the customer to test and check it thoroughly.
+However, should anything become loose or unsafe within the first six months, I will happily come and fix it free of charge.
+The timber I use is fairly smooth, especially for areas that are likely to have hands on them like rails, but the odd splinter can occur, as is the nature of wood.

 Is there a waiting list?
 Can I book it to fit in with a birthday or Christmas?